kyma-project/cli/docs/gen-docs/kyma_run.md

 ## Synopsis

-Use this command to run resources from the configuration.
+Use this command to run resources from the local configuration.

 ## Options inherited from parent commands